MaximilianMeister/testinfra/README.md

 This is a collection of testinfra tests that can be used to ensure that the bootstraping of a CaaSP install has been completed correctly

+## Running tests

+`tox` will run the tests against all nodes in a terraform repository.

+It looks for an `environment.json` file in a path `../terraform/environment.json` - if your file is in a different location, use the
+`SSH_CONFIG` enviroment variable to point to it.

+`tox -e linters` runs code syntax checks on the tests, and should be ran before a PR is opened

+## Development

+If you are working on a test for a role, you can run single role tests by running

+`tox -e <role> -- --hosts <ip of node>` where `<role>` is one of admin, worker or master.

-## Running
+## Manually Running

-To run, you need to do a test run per node type right now in the following form:
+To manually run the tests, you need to do a test run per node type right now in the following form:

 `pytest --ssh-config=~/.ssh/config --sudo --hosts=admin-ip -m "admin or common" --junit-xml admin.xml -v` `pytest --ssh-config=~/.ssh/config --sudo --hosts=master-ip -m "master or common" --junit-xml master.xml -v` `pytest --ssh-config=~/.ssh/config --sudo --hosts=worker-1-ip,worker-2-ip -m "worker or common" --junit-xml workers.xml -v`

-Where `~/.ssh/config` is an ssh config file that tells ssh what key to use for the connection
+Where `~/.ssh/config` is an ssh config file that tells ssh what key to use for the connection.
+Have a look at `tools/ssh_config.example` and `tools/generate_ssh_config.sh` for an example

 ## File Structure